isabella232/move-voicemail-to-s3-blueprint/README.md

 ### Prerequisites
 * Install NodeJS on your local machine.
 Download and installation instructions are [here](https://nodejs.org/en/download/)
-* Set up a GenesysCloud queue and allow Voicemails to be left on it.
+* Set up a Genesys Cloud queue and allow Voicemails to be left on it.
 While there are many options, you can do this easily
   in Architect. https://help.mypurecloud.com/articles/manage-acd-voicemail-recordings/
 ## Genesys Cloud account setup
 As stated above we will want to set up another a separate System Account to manage the voice mail downloads.